Student Financial Assistance

 Payment Plan Option

-Under the Marshall University OASIS Payment Plan, students may select to make three equal payments of their outstanding charges for the fall or spring semester after any applicable financial aid has been applied.
+Under a Marshall University payment plan, students may select to make four equal payments of their outstanding charges for the fall or spring semester after any applicable financial aid has been applied.
 For more information, visit www.marshall.edu/bursar.

 Refunds Due to a Financial Aid Credit Balance